nnekannagbo/tracery/readme.md

 Yuuma traveled with her pet owl.
 Yuuma was never wistful, for the owl was always too courteous.
 Azra traveled with her pet zebra.
 Azra was never impassioned, for the zebra was always too astute.
 ```

+An example of a tweet from [@HeyDesignerBot](https://twitter.com/HeyDesignerBot) using this grammar

+## A text-expansion library

+There are many new examples of Tracery [in use](http://www.crystalcodepalace.com/tracery.html "Examples")
+I also have an exciting new *interactive* [tutorial](http://www.crystalcodepalace.com/traceryTut.html "Tutorial")

+I strongly recommend using the [minified library](https://github.com/galaxykate/tracery/blob/master/js/tracery.min.js "Minified")

 ### How to use Tracery as a broswer library